afearbm/new-relic-plugins/citrix-netscaler/README.md

-# Blue Medora Nimble Storage Plugin for New Relic
+# Blue Medora Citrix NetScaler Plugin for New Relic

-The **Blue Medora Nimble Storage Plugin for New Relic** allows you to monitor your Nimble performance data from within the New Relic platform by pulling in metrics from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.
+The **Blue Medora Citrix NetScaler Plugin for New Relic** allows you to monitor your Citrix NetScaler load balancing performance data from within the New Relic platform by pulling in metrics from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.

-This guide includes instructions for installing and configuring the Blue Medora Nimble Storage Plugin for New Relic.
+This guide includes instructions for installing and configuring the Blue Medora Citrix NetScaler Plugin for New Relic.

 ----

 ## Obtaining the Plugin
-You can find the New Relic Nimble Storage plugin in the following locations:
+You can find the New Relic Citrix NetScaler plugin in the following locations:

 - [New Relic Storefront]()
 - [Plugin Central]()

 ## System Requirements

-The Nimble Storage plugin connects to the Nimble hardware using REST and optionally SNMP v2 for additional group metrics.
+The Citrix NetScaler plugin connects to the Citrix NetScaler Appliance using REST.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**
 - A New Relic account

-**Nimble Storage Plugin Requirements**
+**Citrix NetScaler Plugin Requirements**
-- The plugin supports **Nimble 2.3+** through REST
+- **NetScaler Version:** The plugin requires Citrix NetScaler MPX or VPX, Version 10.x+
-- **SNMP v2** can be used for additional group metrics
+- In the NetScaler user interface, you must create a user account for monitoring purposes that has a **System Command Policy** of read-only.
 - **A Blue Medora License.** A trial license will ship with the plugin.
 This license will remain effective for the duration of the Blue Medora beta trial period.